PHPOffice/PhpSpreadsheet/docs/topics/recipes.md

 The measure for column width in PhpSpreadsheet does **not** correspond exactly to the measure you may be used to in Microsoft Office Excel.
+Column widths are difficult to deal with in Excel, and there are several measures for the column width.

+1. Inner width in character units
+(e.g. 8.43 this is probably what you are familiar with in Excel)
+2. Full width in pixels (e.g. 64 pixels)
+3. Full width in character units (e.g. 9.140625, value -1 indicates unset width)

+**PhpSpreadsheet always
-Column widths are difficult to deal with in Excel, and there are several measures for the column width.1) **Inner width in character units** (e.g. 8.43 this is probably what you are familiar with in Excel)2) **Full width in pixels** (e.g. 64 pixels)3) **Full width in character units** (e.g. 9.140625, value -1 indicates unset width)**PHPExcel always operates with 3) "Full width in character units"** which is in fact the only value that is stored in any Excel file, hence the most reliable measure.
+operates with "3.
+Full width in character units"** which is in fact the only value that is stored in any Excel file, hence the most reliable measure.
 Unfortunately, **Microsoft Office Excel does not present you with this measure**.
-Instead measures 1) and 2) are computed by the application when the file is opened and these values are presented in various dialogues and tool tips.The character width unit is the width of a '0' (zero) glyph in the workbooks default font.
-Therefore column widths measured in character units in two different workbooks can only be compared if they have the same default workbook font.If you have some Excel file and need to know the column widths in measure 3), you can read the Excel file with PhpSpreadsheet and echo the retrieved values.
+Instead measures 1 and 2 are computed by the application when the file is opened and these values are presented in various dialogues and tool tips.

+The character width unit is the width of a `0` (zero) glyph in the workbooks default font.
+Therefore column widths measured in character units in two different workbooks can only be compared if they have the same default workbook font.If you have some Excel file and need to know the column widths in measure 3, you can read the Excel file with PhpSpreadsheet and echo the retrieved values.

 ## Show/hide a column